 Exercise is one of the most important parts of life.
-No matter what you do, where you do it or what you enjoy doing, it's a good idea to do it, as the WHO recommends (150 minutes per week, to be precise).
-One of the best ways to make sure that you stick to your workout routine or exercise plan, however, is by making sure you don't fall down the pitfalls that fitness can create.
-Keeping it up long term isn't easy after all, and it's really easy to stop exercise altogether if it happens.
+No matter what you do, where you do it or what you enjoy doing, it’s a good idea to do it, as the NHS recommends (150 minutes per week, to be precise).
+However, one of the best ways to make sure that you stick to your workout routine or exercise plan is by making sure you don’t fall down the pitfalls that fitness can create.
+Keeping it up long-term isn’t easy after all, and it’s really easy to stop exercising altogether if it happens.

-There are tonnes of different reasons out there that people stop exercising, and, to make sure that none of them happen to you, the first thing that we need to do is look at what they are and the steps we can take to make prevent them.
-Fitness is for life after all, and you need to make sure it's something you can keep up.
+There are tonnes of different reasons out there that people stop exercising, and, to make sure that none of them happens to you, the first thing that we need to do is look at what they are and the steps we can take to make prevent them.
+Fitness is for life, after all, and you need to make sure it’s something you can keep up with.

 The first reason that the vast majority of people use to stop exercising is that it was just too much of a pain in the butt.
 Finding the time to exercise is hard enough for the most motivated people on the planet, and if you’re balancing a busy work or family life or you just don’t like exercise, that’s one of the biggest reasons to give it up.

-To make sure that you’re not in this category, the best thing you can possibly do for your health is to find a way to exercise that actually fits in with life and needs you to sacrifice the least.
-If you love your bed, maybe don't try the 5 am workout pre-work.
-If you love your weekends, try to get them done in in the week.
-Whatever you do, just try to make sure they don't get in the way of the more enjoyable parts of life.
+To ensure that you’re not in this category, the best thing you can do for your health is find a way to exercise that actually fits in with life and needs you to sacrifice the least.
+For example, if you love your bed, maybe don’t try the 5 am workout pre-work.
+On the other hand, if you love your weekends, try to get them done in the week.
+Whatever you do, just try to make sure they don’t get in the way of the more enjoyable parts of life.
 You need to find the balance.

 This is another huge reason people stop exercising and quit the gym, especially, and it’s an easy fix.
 For some people, exercise is just not that enjoyable.
 Or so they think.
 If you hate going to the gym regularly or you think that going for a run is just the worst thing imaginable, make sure that’s not what you have to do on a regular basis.